PolymathicAI/PolymathicAI.github.io/_posts/2026-3-16-overtone.md

 **4 → 8 → 16 → 4 → 8 → 16**

-This schedule turns tokenization into an inference-time control knob.
-It does not only change cost — but it also changes how rollout errors accumulate in frequency space.
+This schedule turns tokenization into an inference-time control knob and also changes how rollout errors accumulate in frequency space.

 ---